 "Customs status" means the status of goods as Union or non-Union goods.
-(Article 5(22) of the UCC refers)

 "Customs supervision" means action taken in general by Revenue with a view to ensuring that customs legislation and, where appropriate, other provisions applicable to goods subject to such action are observed.